-In this introductory unit, participants will explore the Common Core State Standards for ELA in grades 6-8 (CCSS-ELA) to understand the purpose for the Standards, the foundations of the Standards, what students are expected to know, and how this will impact teachers' approach to instruction.
+In this introductory unit, participants explore the Common Core State Standards for ELA (CCSS-ELA) in grades 9-12 to understand the purpose for the Standards, the foundations of the Standards, what students are expected to know and how this will impact teachers' approach to instruction.
 Participants will also set goals for the course to guide their personal learning experience.